Larry Lee (musician): Al Green years

 During the 1970s, Lee acted as the band director and lead guitarist for Al Green's touring band.
 He appeared on The Tonight Show Starring Johnny Carson and television specials around the world with Green.
 Lee also was a songwriter and wrote for Stax Records early recording artists, the Astors.
 "Judy", a song he wrote during his days playing with Hendrix in Nashville was covered by Al Green and the Spidells.
 Lee briefly traveled with blues great Albert King.
 He said King fired him because his playing overshadowed King's.

 In the 1980s and 90s, Lee teamed with his friend, El Espada, Timothy Lee Matthews, and they collaborated on Matthews' CD Songs for the Greats.
-Matthews, co-writer of the classic blues song, "Breaking Up Somebody's Home", called Lee the consummate sideman.
+Matthews, co-writer of the classic blues song "Breaking Up Somebody's Home", called Lee the consummate sideman.
 Lee's distinctive complementary rhythm and lead style can be heard on nine of the eleven songs on Matthews' CD.

 Larry Lee lived in Memphis, Tennessee and played in the regional rock/blues/R&B outfit Elmo and the Shades.
-Lee was a member of Elmo and the Shades for eight years and was an integral part of their success during this period.
+Lee was a member of Elmo and the Shades for eight years.
 The band enjoyed much popularity during this time playing nightclubs, casinos, parties, and occasional blues festivals throughout Memphis and the Mid-South.
-Lee is featured on three cuts on the new CD (2009) by Elmo and The Shades, Blue Memphis.
+Lee is featured on three cuts on the 2009 CD by Elmo and The Shades, Blue Memphis.
 They are "Same Old Dog", "I Get the Blues for Free", and the title cut "Blue Memphis".
 Lee took his leave from the group in August 2006 as his battle with cancer left him too weak to perform.
-Larry was as soulful a blues singer and incredibly moving blues guitarist as Memphis, Beale St. and the world has ever seen.

 Lee also joined in with Mike Strickland and the Usual Unusual Clowns at random intervals.

 Death

-Larry Lee died in Memphis, Tennessee on October 29, 2007 after a year battling stomach cancer, and was buried at 11 a.m. on November 6 in West Tennessee Veterans Cemetery.
+Larry Lee died in Memphis, Tennessee, on October 29, 2007, after a year battling stomach cancer, and was buried at 11 a.m. on November 6 in West Tennessee Veterans Cemetery.
 He left wife Carrie Lee, daughter April D. Lee and three sons - Lawrence H. Lee III, Robert A. Lee, and Thomas Lee.
 He was also survived by his mother, Lula Lee, and five grandchildren.